SwissDataScienceCenter/renku-graph/README.md

 #### Repository structure

-- `helm-chart` helm chart, published using chartpress
+- `helm-chart` helm charts for publishing with chartpress
+- `generators` a set of common use scalacheck generators
+- `tiny-types` a module containing tooling for Tiny Types
 - `graph-commons` common classes for all the services
+- `renku-model` defines both production and testing Renku metadata model
+- `webhook-service` a microservice managing GitLab hooks and incoming external events
+- `event-log` a microservice responsible for events management
+- `commit-event-service` a microservice synchronizing commit events between KG and GitLab
+- `triples-generator` a microservice generating, transforming and taking care of data in the Triples Store
+- `token-repository` a microservice managing projects' Access Tokens
 - `acceptance-tests` acceptance tests for the services
-- `webhook-service` a microservice managing Graph Services hooks and external events
-- `commit-event-service` a microservice synchronizing commit events
-- `event-log` a microservice providing CRUD operations on the Event Log
-- `triples-generator` a microservice translating Event Log events to RDF triples in an RDF store
-- `token-repository` a microservice managing Access Tokens for projects

 #### Running the tests